drakedevel/go-text-template-napi/README.md

 the FFI overhead, but it also makes it impossible to limit the memory usage of untrusted templates (per the Warnings section).
 Support for the streaming interface is planned for future releases.

+### Windows Support
+Cgo on Windows requires GCC and MinGW, which results in a native extension module that is ABI-incompatible with the standard Node releases built with MSVC.

+MSYS2 ships a MinGW build of Node, and this package *does* work with that.
+But (as far as I know) that is not commonly used, and there does not seem to be a way to tell NPM that this package works on MinGW but not native win32.
+If you are using the MinGW build of Node and want to use this package, please file an issue to let me know!